Magnesium

 What do my results mean?

-2. problems with magnesium absorption in the digestive tract;
+2. problems with the absorption of magnesium in the gastrointestinal tract;

 3. excessive excretion of magnesium by the kidneys.